(Updated June 2022)

 Law No. 98-217 of 27 March 1998 authorizing the ratification of the Comprehensive Nuclear Test-Ban Treaty (CTBT).

 CEA, French Alternative Energies and Atomic Energy Commission.

 International Energy Agency.

-Ministry of Ecological and Inclusive Transition DGEC (General Directorate for Energy and Climate).
+Ministry for Energy Transition, DGEC (General Directorate for Energy and Climate).

 AGREEMENTS WITH THE IAEA

 MAIN INTERNATIONAL TREATIES

 APPENDIX 2.
 MAIN ORGANIZATIONS, INSTITUTIONS AND COMPANIES INVOLVED IN NUCLEAR POWER RELATED ACTIVITIES